cyberscribe/casplay-dnd/locations.md

 **Neverwinter Wood** - vast woodland filled with mystery, magic, and danger

 **The Moonglade** -- a magical clearing in Neverwinter Wood where items can be imbued with magic during the full moon.
 Guarded by powerful centaurs

+The Ring of Helm -- revered as a "ring of Helm's chaimail" that fell to Faerûn, actually the escape pod of Horatio